-Axial Mixing: The blending of fluid from different axial location in the housing.
+Axial Mixing: The blending of fluid along its direction of flow.
 Static mixers by themselves do very little axial mixing.
 This means that a static mixer can only blend the components in a particular plane passing through the housing.
-Bartlett Engineering can design accumulator vessels that can be used with static mixers to improve axial mixing.
+Bartlett Engineering can design supplemental devices that can be used with static mixers to improve axial mixing.

-BMV: The BMV style mixer element consists of corrugated plates stacked in alternating orientations so that fluid flow paths through the element are forced to flow in such a way that many zones of micro turbulence are created.
+BMV: The BMV style mixer element consists of corrugated plates stacked in alternating orientations which caused the fluid flow paths to "cross" so that many zones of micro turbulence are created.
 This style of mixer is most common because it has a high mixing efficiency to pressure drop ratio, and in turbulent flow applications it achieves mixing in a short distance which is particularly useful in applications which require high pressure or high alloy housings.
 This style mixer traces its roots to the well established Koch Engineering "SMV".

 BMX: The BMX style mixing element consists of crossed flat blades which cause many instances of flow stream cross sliding and splitting.
 The BMX element is ideal for high viscosity applications such as plastic blending.
 The origin of the BMX element is found in the Koch Engineering "SMX" style element.

-Radial Mixing: The blending of fluid streams from the flow center to those near the outside of the conduit.
-Static mixers are very effective at this type of mixing.
+Radial Mixing: The blending of fluid streams perpendicular to the direction of flow.
+Bartlett Engineering static mixers are very effective at this type of mixing.

-Mixer Element: The element is the device that the fluid flows over or through that causes the fluid streams to blend.
+Mixer Element: The "element" is internal component that causes fluid stream blending.
 Our most common elements are the BMV (Bartlett, mixer, vane) and the BMX (Bartlett, mixer, “X” style) elements.
 We almost always recommend removable elements because the additional cost for us is minimal, and a non-removable element should be considered to be not cleanable.

 Mixer Housing: The unit which holds the mixing elements.
-We offer housings in any material in which pipe can be obtained (high nickel alloys, TFE lined, PVC, fiberglass) or some materials in which pipe cannot be purchased, but which can be fabricated from rolled and welded material.
+Bartlett Engineering offers housings in any material in which pipe can be obtained (high nickel alloys, TFE lined, PVC, fiberglass) or some materials in which pipe cannot be purchased, but which can be fabricated from rolled and welded material.

-Mixing Efficiency: The common index of how well a mixer has mixed the entering flow streams.
-It is usually written as “sigma over “x” bar.”
-Sigma refers to the standard deviation of the measured units of multiple samples collected at the downstream end of the mixer.
-“X bar” refers to the proportion of the total stream that the smaller additive stream represents.
+Mixing Efficiency: The index of how well a mixer has mixed the entering flow streams.
+It is the quotient of the standard deviation of the variation in composition divided by the portion of the flow stream that makes up the added material.
+It is commonly written as “sigma over 'x' bar.”
 Although this unit can be used as a quick gauge of the thoroughness with which a mixer will mix two streams, the weakness of the mathematics must be kept in mind when two streams of nearly equal proportions are mixed.
 As an example, when two equal streams are mixed the value of “x bar” is 0.5.
 When a large standard deviation (sigma) is divided by a large “x bar” then a small (and ostensibly good) mixing efficiency number seems to be the result.
 The value of the mixing efficiency can be misleading in instances of nearly equal quantities of the mixed streams.
 A perfect example of this is an epoxy putty mixing application where nearly equal flow rates are mixed.
-As a result an unacceptably large variation in homogeneity would be hidden when it was divided by a large value of “x bar.”
+As a result, an unacceptably large variation in homogeneity would be hidden when it was divided by a large value of “x bar.”
 In epoxy mixing applications the variation of the outlet stream needs to be more homogeneous than the typical mixing efficiency of 0.05.

-Turbulent Flow: Fluid flow characterized by microscopic tumbling of a fluid as it flows.
+Turbulent Flow: Fluid flow characterized by microscopic tumbling of a fluid.
 This tumbling is why turbulent flow is most effective for mass or heat transfer.
-Some mixing is achieved in turbulent flow.
-To achieve the degree of mixing typically required, length of pipe 100 diameters long or more could be required.
+Some mixing is achieved in turbulent flow, but to achieve effective mixing without a static mixer, pipe lengths of up to 100 diameters or more may be required.